tinamayswinkels/sukhavati/_drafts/ayurvedic-approach-to-liver-health-a-natural-path-to-detox-and-balance.md

 * Support emotional balance and mental clarity
 * Strengthen long-term liver function naturally

-Rather than targeting the liver in isolation, Ayurvedic detoxification works to restore the digestive fire (*agni*), eliminate built-up toxins, and strengthen the body's natural cleansing systems.
+Rather than targeting the liver in isolation, Ayurvedic detoxification works to restore the digestive fire (*agni*), eliminate built-up toxins, and strengthen the body’s natural cleansing systems.
 The liver is supported, not stressed.

 Some key principles include: